maryamafshar736/zora/readme.md

 ## Goals

-Zora is one of the lightest (if not the lightest), yet one of the fastest Javascript testing library (if not the fastest).

 Its design principles follow the line:

 * Runs with any Javascript environment ([Nodejs](https://nodejs.org/en/), [Deno](https://deno.land/), Browser ): you don't need any specific test runner to run your testing program, it is _just_ a regular javascript program